Can you Mix Oils when Deep Frying?

 Smoke Points and Mixing Oils

 The most important thing to consider when mixing oils is each oils smoke point.
 The smoke point of an oil is the point in which an oil starts to smoke or catch fire.
-Since deep fryers have a max heating temperature of 375° F, it's definitely best to have oil with at least a 400° F smoking point.
+Since deep fryers have a max heating temperature of 375° F, it's definitely better to have oil with at least a 400° F smoking point.

 When you're mixing oils, you should simply take the lowest smoke point among oils, and use that at your starting point.
 For example, if one oil has a smoke point of 350° F, and the second has a smoke point of 400° F, you need to keep your temperatures below 350° F. Even if you mix the oils at a 50/50 rate, don't try and bump your oil heat up to 375° F. If you're cooking above your oil, and you're able to not start a fire, you food may taste off, and your may be releasing unhealthy chemical combinations into your food.